ithlambelle/EcoForge/ENHANCEMENTS.md

 1. **Reload Extension**:
    - Go to `chrome://extensions/`
-   - Click reload (↻) on Waterer extension
+   - Click reload (↻) on DropQuery extension
    - Chrome will ask you to approve new permissions

 2. **Approve Permissions**: